retkowsky/counting_vehicles_computervision/README.md

 # Counting vehicles with computer vision

-This notebook is detecting vehicles and is giving some traffic prediction using OpenCV.<br>
+This notebook is detecting vehicles from a video or a webcam stream and is giving some traffic prediction using OpenCV.<br>
 It counts the number of vehicles in real-time and generate some traffic predictions.
 Then traffic predictions are saved into an Azure ML experiment.

 <img src="https://github.com/retkowsky/couting_vehicles_computervision/blob/main/viaduc.jpg?raw=true">